reactphp/http-client/README.md

 sent with ``Request#write()``. ``Request#end()`` finishes sending the request (or sends it at all if no body was written).

 Request implements WritableStreamInterface, so a Stream can be piped to it.
-Response implements ReadableStreamInterface.

 Interesting events emitted by Request:

 * `response`: The response headers were received from the server and successfully parsed.
 The first argument is a Response instance.
+* `drain`: The outgoing buffer drained and the response is ready to accept more data for the next `write()` call.
 * `error`: An error occurred.
 * `end`: The request is finished.
 If an error occurred, it is passed as first argument.
 Second and third arguments are the Response and the Request.

+Response implements ReadableStreamInterface.
 Interesting events emitted by Response:

 * `data`: Passes a chunk of the response body as first argument and a Response